meilisearch/meilisearch/CONTRIBUTING.md

 will produce a quicker response to the change and likely produce code that aligns better with our process.

-### CI

-Our current CI process is as follows:

-WIP

 ## Development

 ### Setup

 See the [MeiliSearch Docs](https://docs.meilisearch.com/guides/advanced_guides/installation.html) for how to set up a development environment.

-### Testing

-You can run MeiliSearch tests by...
-WIP

-### Benchmarking
+### Benchmarking & Profiling

-We do not yet do any benchmarking.
-If you'd like to make some, please get in touch!
+We do not yet do any benchmarking, nor have we formalised our profiling.
+If you'd like to work on this please get in touch!

-### Profiling

-We have not yet formalized our profiling methods.

 ## Humans

 After making your change, you'll want to prepare it for MeiliSearch users (mostly humans).
 This usually entails updating documentation and announcing your feature.

 ### Documentation

-Documentation is very important to the Vector project.
+Documentation is very important to MeiliSearch.
 All contributions that alter user-facing behavior MUST include documentation changes.
 Please see [GitHub.com/meilisearch/documentation](https://github.com/meilisearch/documentation) for more info.